 - Copy as well as original of your passport

-- Copy of the valid job permit from the company
+- One copy of the valid job permit from the company

 - Copy of the valid commercial license of the company